 This article originally appeared on VICE Australia.
 Shopping for furniture is so tiring.
 Have you ever just laid in a display bed to test it out and thought I could just fall asleep right here.
 Yeah, me too.
 But the problem is there are some weird and unwritten rules to life, and falling asleep in a display bed is probably breaking all of them.
 But why?
 Would anyone actually get mad at someone for sleeping?

 I decided to find out and rate some furniture stores on their friendliness, bed comfort, and overall sleep experience.

 First up was Forty Winks.

 My photographer and I walked in together and found ourselves in an empty store with three staff working—all of whom watched us like hawks.
-After two minutes on this single bed one of the staff came over and told me to stop mucking around.
+After two minutes on this single bed, one of the staff came over and told me to stop messing around.
 The vibrations were bad and it was clear we weren’t wanted.

 Time: 1 minute, 50 seconds

 Great Dane is a fancy place full of expensive minimalism.
 Even the air tasted expensive.

 I found a nice $18,000 [$13,900 USD] sofa to rest my head on.
 But it wasn’t very comfortable so I migrated to the store’s only display bed.